jessepav/jedit-macros/README.txt

    Put "JP_Macro_Utils.bsh" in your "startup" folder (in the jEdit settings directory).

-   The CamelComplete, PIM, Movement, and Specific subdirectories are for use with my own plugins or specialized files, and probably aren't too interesting to the general populace.

    Documentation is found in the "doc" directory.
 JARs that some macros depend on are in the "jars" directory.